JamesIgoe/SqlexecutionAddIn/README.md

 The classes below both retrieve data and write it out to sheets
 * Some fields in the code below are global parameters as string for server instance, database name and timeout, prefaced by gstr, which can be passed in as variables instead
 * Each item will execute independently, and do not need to be pointing at the same server/database
-* See support the site, http://comparative-advantage.com/code/SQL_ExecutionHelp.php, for usage syntaz
+* See support the site, http://comparative-advantage.com/code/SQL_ExecutionHelp.php, for usage syntax